Spain self-employed quota 2026: full tier table and planning guide

 What actually works

-• Modelling the situation in the Exentax calculator before moving a single piece, to see the total annual cost and not just today's bill.
+• Validate the situation with the Exentax team before moving a single piece, so you see the total annual cost, not just today’s bill.

 • Separating personal and business flows from day one, with distinct accounts and a living checklist of evidence.